As a person who stammers, you have the right to ask for what are known as 'reasonable adjustments' — ways in which your job can be made easier.

 Meetings and conference calls

-- The Chair to introduce everyone in the meeting, rather than relying upon individuals to introduce themselves.
+- If appropriate, get the Chair to introduce everyone in the meeting, rather than relying upon individuals to introduce themselves.
+Or if it's a video call, have everyone amend their screen name so that it displays their name and role.

-- The Chair to agree with the person who stammers a system for contributing to a meeting (eg by raising a hand).
-This system will be applicable to everyone.
+- The Chair to agree with the person who is anxious a system for contributing to the meeting (eg by using the 'raise hand' function on video calls).
+This system to be used by ALL participants and turn-taking managed by the meeting Chair.

 - Additional time to talk in meetings.